ayomawdb/kbase.ayoma.me/docs/non-security.md

       - Write consequences clearly.
     - Sleep is important.
 Create rules around that.
     - Language center mature at 13 years.
 After that we cannot pickup anything as a 2nd nature.
+- Screentime
+  - Limit to less than 1-2 hours per day
+  - Less than 3 years non at all
+  - Due to:
+    - Gray matter atrophy
+    - Loss of white matter integrity
+    - Reduced cortical thickness
+    - Impaired cognitive function
+  - `Dopamine` instant gratification
+    - A rush with each game win, or video you watch
+    - Kids never get this type of `dopamine` rush in non-screen environment
+    - Therefore everything else becomes dull, and make you unable to focus
+  - Humans are social animal by nature.
+Screen reduce social skills.
+  - Sleep deprivation.
+Blue light LED, which disrupt `melatonin`.
+  - Keep it controlled from the start.
+- Grit
+  - Delayed gratifications (instant gratification was our nature because everyday could be the last)
+  - Growth mindset
+    - Love the process
+  - Be demanding.But not too much, which could lead to `Learned helplessness`.
+  - Be `Demanding yet Supportive`.
+  - Our brain evolved for
+    - instant gratification
+    - energy efficiency
+  - `Try Harder`.
+Put them in control.
+It's in your hand. `Perception of Control`.

 #### Common